 An individual guilty of grand theft could face enhanced penalties, depending on the circumstances of their offense.
 Florida increases penalties for habitual felony offenses, repeat petty thefts, and thefts involving a victim age 65 or older.

-Those guilty of repeat petty thefts similarly face harsher sentencing.
-An offense that would ordinarily be classified as petty theft will be bumped up to a first-degree misdemeanor if the offender has previously been convicted of any theft offense, and 2 or more previous theft convictions will bump a petty theft offense up to a felony of the third degree.
+Similarly, those guilty of repeat petty thefts face harsher sentencing.
+An offense that would ordinarily be classified as petty theft will be bumped up to a first-degree misdemeanor if the offender has previously been convicted of any theft offense, and two or more previous theft convictions will bump a petty theft offense up to a felony of the third degree.